-Healthy Sleep is for many people a problem.
-Here are five natural ways to improve your sleep.
+Healthy Sleep is, for many people, a problem.
+They have trouble falling asleep or staying asleep.
+I will share five natural ways to improve your sleep.

 As a nurse, I can say from my experiences that many people need a sleep aid, mostly sleeping medicine.
 They can’t fall asleep and can’t stay asleep.
-Over day they are not recovered enough.
+Over the day, they are not recovered enough, feeling exhausted.

 If we don’t sleep for a long time, we will develop all kinds of problems.
 To deprive people of sleep has been used as torture in prisons.
 You can become crazy and completely disorientated in time and space.

 Having a good night’s sleep is very important for your body and mind.
-You recover your body functions.
-Your energy will be restored.
+You recover your body functions, and your energy will be restored.
 Your immune system will get stronger.
+Good sleep allows the brain to process new information.
+The muscle tissue will be repaired.
+The body is detoxing and repairing its cells during the night.

 If you suffer longtime sleep deprivation, you may have a range of mental and physical problems, including your ability to think clearly, focus, react ( very dangerous when you are a participant in the daily traffic on the streets) and control emotions.

-Chronic sleep deprivation has been shown to increase the risk of serious health conditions such as chronic diseases like diabetes, cardiovascular disease, obesity, and depression.
+Chronic sleep deprivation has increased the risk of serious health conditions such as chronic diseases like diabetes, cardiovascular disease, obesity, and depression.
 All development of chronic diseases is affected by chronic sleep deprivation.
-It goes hand in hand with other critical lifestyle disbalances, like stress, wrong diet, not moving the body, not being grounded.
+It goes hand in hand with other critical lifestyle disbalances, like stress, wrong diet, not moving the body enough, and not being grounded.
 They all weaken the immune system, reducing the body’s ability to fight off infections and disease.
+If you live in a noisy area, you will suffer from noise and light pollution, which can have such an impact that the stress is damaging your body and mind.
+Living in a noisy city is not beneficial for our health.
+Pollution is a real problem nowadays, leading to chronic diseases of all kinds, including respiratory problems from the air pollution in big cities.

 How much Healthy Sleep do we need?

 We are dependent on the circadian rhythm.
-This is a natural, internal process that regulates the sleep-wake-cycle and repeats on each rotation of the Earth roughly every 24 hours.
+This is a natural, internal process that regulates the sleep-wake cycle and repeats each rotation of the Earth roughly every 24 hours.

 The term circadian comes from the Latin circa, meaning “around”( or “approximately”), and Diem, meaning “day.”
 The formal study of biological temporal rhythms, such as daily, tidal, weekly, seasonal, and annual rhythms, is called chronobiology.